-- Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.
+Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.

 - Check the wheel bearing for damage and wear.

 - If the wheel bearing is broken or worn:

-- Change the wheel bearing. 🔌
+- Change the wheel bearing.

 - Clean and grease wheel spindle 1.

-Long-life grease (🕶 p.
-83)
+Long-life grease ( p.
+84)

-- Lift the front wheel into the fork, position it, and insert wheel spindle $oldsymbol{0}$. - Tighten screws 2.
-Guideline
+- Lift the front wheel into the fork, position it, and insert wheel spindle 1. - ✓ The brake linings are correctly positioned. - Tighten screws 2.

-Screw, fork stub M6 10 Nm (7.4 lbf ft)
+М6 10 Nm (7.4 lbf ft) Screw, fork stub